-She, alongside Stuart Craig, was nominated for an Academy Award in Best Art Direction-Set Direction for The Sorcerer’s Stone (2001) and Best Achievement in Art Direction for Goblet of Fire (2005), Deathly Hallows – Part 1 (2010) and the Deathly Hallows – Part 2 (2011).
+She, alongside Stuart Craig, was nominated for an Academy Award in Best Art Direction – Set Direction for Sorcerer’s Stone (2001) and Best Achievement in Art Direction for Goblet of Fire (2005), Deathly Hallows – Part 1 (2010), and Deathly Hallows – Part 2 (2011).
 She was also nominated three times for a BAFTA Film Award in Best Production Design and lately won two Art Directors Guild for Contribution to Cinematic Imagery and Excellence in Production Design in 2012.

 “The key to set decoration is noticing the little things.
 You learn through observation.
 Look around and see what’s in a person’s room.
 I always look to see what books people have sitting behind them in interviews.
 It’s the details.
 Sometimes that means spotting an old art deco bath in a Tunisian market or a kidney-shaped dressing table sitting in a rubbish tip.” – on how to successfully decorate a set.

 “The production designer has the vision, and as set decorator you have to bring this vision to life.
 Set decorating should never steal thunder from actors, nor should it ever be so showy that you’re looking at the furniture rather than the action.” – on the roles of set decorators.

 “It’s the same job whether you are dressing a prison cell with an old mattress and a tin mug, or a palace with silk curtains and chandeliers.
 We put the same amount of thought into it.” – on the efforts of set decorators.